When buying a car, never tell the salesperson your budget

 Hang on to the information you have

-When you are buying a car, we strongly recommend you never answer the dealer’s question, “What payment do you want?”
-Purchasing a car is a very complicated process.
+Purchasing a car can be a complicated process.
 It includes not just setting the price for a very large item, but one that has innumerable options, both physical features and non-physical features like warranties.

 Car salespeople already have more negotiating power than buyers due to their experience, knowledge, and the dealership’s resources.
 They understand the car, the profitability, the industry trends, the financing options, and the overall demand for the car better than you do.
 Why would you willingly give them access to the one piece of information that you have: how much of your monthly budget you are willing to commit to this purchase?